yfwang09/pyDFXM/README.md

 The following example cases are provided:

-- `test_resolution.py`: Test the resolution function of the simulator.
+- `test_res_fn.py`: Test and visualize the reciprocal-space resolution function of the simulator.
+- `test_forward_shear.py`: Simulate the DFXM image of a simple shear stress field.
+One strain component is enforced in a sphere of radius R.
-- `test_edge_disl.py`: Simulate the DFXM image of a single straight edge dislocation.
+- `test_dispgrad_edge.py`: Simulate the DFXM image of a single straight edge dislocation.